-Not a graduate level program leading to a Master’s degree
+Note: this is not a graduate level program leading to a Master’s degree.

 A 27-hour certificate in Paralegal Studies is available to the student who already has a baccalaureate degree.
 This program is designed to train graduates to work under the supervision of attorneys.
 Since paralegals (also known as legal assistants) are not licensed to practice law, they are prohibited from the Unauthorized Practice of Law, which is a crime under state law.

 The major objectives of the paralegal program are the following:

 - To increase access to legal services by reducing costs to clients.